embedpj/k8s/README.md

 *****Aim of this project*******
 1) Set up one master and 3 worker on windows laptop running VirtualBox running UBUNTU server
+2) Master 2 cpu and 2048ram, worker 1cpu and 1024ram.
-2) Install latest Kubernetes version
+3) Install latest Kubernetes version
-3) Download Nginx from Github
+4) Download Nginx from Github
-4) Modify Nginx index.html and upload to personal github
+5) Modify Nginx index.html and upload to personal github

 ******************************